 Compliance with the maximum value for the annual primary energy consumption and the requirements for thermal insulation quality of the building shall is examined on the basis of the certification procedure.
 Annual primary energy consumption includes requirements for heating, hot water, air-conditioning and lighting, whereby an assessment of additional quantities of energy for production, conversion and distribution is taken into consideration, i.e., for the upstream process chains outside of the building.
 DIN V 18599 is the applicable regulatory provisions for calculating this value.

-Müller-BBM prepares the EnEV certificate for you, taking into account the current version of the EnEV and, where applicable, any more specific requirements arising for example from a targeted promotion of energy-efficient construction.
+Müller-BBM prepares the GEG certificate for you, taking into account the current version of the GEG and, where applicable, any more specific requirements arising for example from a targeted promotion of energy-efficient construction.
 In addition, together with the design team, we optimise the energy balance for the entire building.
 If necessary, we can review the cost effectiveness of heat-insulation measures in a cost-benefit analysis.

-After completing the building measures, we issue the energy pass based on the EnEV calculations for documentation of the energetic standards attained.
+After completing the building measures, we issue the energy pass based on the GEG calculations for documentation of the energetic standards attained.